learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 ## Introduction

-After learning the basics of HTML, including tag and document structure, you might be wondering what else is available to use to build out full webpages.
+You might be wondering what else is available to use to build out full webpages now that you are more familiar with the basics of HTML.
 How do you display an image?
-How do you add a readable list of topics?
+How do you add a formatted list of topics?
 How do you link page elements beyond text?
 Now you're ready to explore these fundamental tools.
 Here's a high-level overview before you dive into practicing with the labs.

-### Identify ordered, unordered and definition lists
+### Identify Ordered, Unordered and Definition Lists

 When we want to present a list of items in a clear, readable format, we turn to the HTML unordered list, represented by the the `ul` tag.